babakahmadiabpardeh/agentic_rag/README.md

 ### Step 3: Configure Your Models

-1. The project uses an `.env` file to manage the Ollama model names.
+1. The project uses a `config.yaml` file to manage the configuration.
-2. If you want to use different models from the default, edit the `.env` file:
+2. If you want to use different models from the default, edit the `config.yaml` file:

-    ```
+    ```yaml
-    EMBEDDING_MODEL=your-embedding-model
+    embedding_model: your-embedding-model
-    LLM_MODEL=your-llm-model
+    llm_model: your-llm-model
     ```

 ## How to Run the Application